rendanim/ann_nested_sampling/README.md

 # ANN Nested Sampling

+Wilson Mongwe and Rendani Mbuvha

-Experiments with with Nested Sampling and Gaussian Approximation
+Experiments with Nested Sampling and Gaussian Approximation on benchmark datasets

 To exexute